Adonminus/gm-storyboard/README.md

 - **Image slides** — display any image (Foundry paths or external URLs) with thumbnail previews in the editor
 - **HTML slides** — embed arbitrary HTML/CSS content in a sandboxed iframe
 - **Captions & speaker names** — multi-line caption bar with optional speaker tag and typewriter reveal effect
-- **Transitions** — a variety of standard and sand-themed canvas particle transitions
+- **Transitions** — a variety of standard and canvas particle transitions
 - **Ken Burns effect** — slow zoom or pan animations on image slides
 - **Per-slide audio** — attach a looping audio file to any slide
 - **Ambient particles** — continuous particle overlays per slide (snow, rain, embers, dust, fireflies)